Home > Children’s Health Village

 Perhaps it’s because the ‘Village’ based around our Shoe4Africa Children’s Hospital will care for around 255,500 patients each year in 2026, most of whom come from exceptionally poor and marginalized communities.
 Patients are referred to us from not only Western Kenya but also from neighboring African countries.
 It should be noted that there isn’t a single public children’s hospital in East and Central Africa outside of our facilities.
 We know by creating a village, with as many medical amenities as possible, we can best serve the Kenyan public.

-— KEY FACILITIES AT THE VILLAGE —
+— KEY FACILITIES AT, or coming to, THE VILLAGE —

-13. The Shoe4Africa Katie House (Women’s Hostel) (planning stages)
+13. The Shoe4Africa Katie House (Women’s Hostel) (planning stages) – A residential facility providing free accommodation, safety, and support for mothers of hospitalized children. (planning stages)

 Noted outside the Children’s Village